hebergonza719/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() is allowed to mutate the calling array, and it actually doesn’t return anything.

+.map() returns a new array, and it doesn’t mutate the calling array.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object or a class.
+It can be called by using the object before a dot, followed by the method.
+A function doesn’t necessarily belong to an object, it could be independent.

 3. What is closure?

+Closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+a.
+Window/Global Object Binding
+The pronoun "this" refers to the window or the screen.

+b.
+Implicit Binding
+The pronoun "this" makes reference to the object before the dot.
+It makes reference to the object holding a function.

+c.
+New binding
+ The pronoun "this" refers to the new object being instantiated from a constructor function.

+d.
+Explicit binding
+Whenever the call() or apply() methods are used on an object or its method, the pronoun "this" refers to the origin object.
+It's like the object it's called upon is using a mask, or a disguise.

 5. Why do we need super() in an extended class?

+We need super() because it is used to access attributes and call methods on an object’s parent.

 ## Project Set up